EmuKit/emukit/_posts/2016-06-09-experimental-design.markdown

                                   ContinuousParameter('x2', 0, 15)])
 ```

-Emukit support both, model-free and model-based experimental design strategies.
-To start, as we don't have any other information about the function we first collect 20 points
+Emukit supports both model-free and model-based experimental design strategies.
+To start, as we don't have any other information about the function, we first collect 20 points
 using a Latin design.

 ```python